Nagendra1997/mesibo-documentation/conferencing.md

 ### Creating the group using REST API

-Create a group to enable real-time group communication between your users.
-Mesibo will create a group ID (GID) which you can use to add and remove members.
-Your users can use GID in various real-time API to send messages to the group.

 To create a group, you need to invoke this API with the following parameters:

 op = “groupadd”